About the Children’s Justice Centers

-The Children's Justice Centers provide a warm, homelike setting where children can feel as comfortable and safe as possible while being interviewed about reports of child abuse, particularly sexual abuse, and as witnesses to crimes.
+The Children’s Justice Centers provide a warm, homelike setting where children can feel as comfortable and safe as possible while being interviewed about reports of felony (serious) child abuse, sexual abuse, and as witnesses to crimes.
 Working together at the Centers to coordinate efforts to help abused children and their families are:

 Why is a child brought to a Children’s Justice Center?

-After a report of child abuse is made to the proper authorities, a child is brought to the Center by a protective family member, friend, or agency staff to be interviewed by specially trained professionals.
+After a report of child abuse is made to the proper authorities, a child is brought to the Center by a protective family member, or agency staff to be interviewed by specially trained professionals.
 Follow-up meetings with the child and other professionals are held in the familiar surroundings of the Center.